• Home

 Please support this site by sharing!

-At the time of this writing, moms everywhere (including me) are scrambling to organize boredom busters for their kiddos.
 Since my first salt dough ornaments seemed to be such a hit with my readers, I’m bringing you a smaller batch salt dough recipe with tips for getting great results every time!
+Making salt dough ornaments is a great boredom buster that will spark creativity in any child.

 Salt dough ornaments in Easter shapes, colored with acrylic paint and sealed with Mod Podge Sparkle